Everyone with diabetes will need different types and doses of medicine according to individual needs.

 It is recommended that you do this at least every year.
-However, if you have concerns or questions about your medicine, you should speak with your doctor as soon as possible.
+However, if you have concerns or questions about your medicine, you should speak to your doctor or pharmacist as soon as possible.

 What is involved?

-You can speak to your doctor about your medicine at any time.
+You can speak to your doctor or pharmacist about your medicine at any time.
 However, there are two more formal options available to you.

 People living with diabetes may be eligible for a Diabetes MedsCheck.
 This involves a private, face-to-face conversation with a pharmacist about your medicines and blood glucose management.
 It is fully funded by the Australian Government and would typically take place at a pharmacy.